abhinavsb3/memGPT/Readme.md

 ﻿
 # 🧠 Memorizing Transformer with Grouped Query Attention

-An extended GPT-style 118m param model that integrates the key ideas from "Memorizing Transformers" (Wu et al., 2022) with practical enhancements like Grouped Query Attention, KNN-based memory lookup, RoPE, and XL-style memory recurrence.
+An extended GPT-style 118m param model that integrates the key ideas from "Memorizing Transformers" (Wu et al., 2022) with my own modification for practical enhancements like Grouped Query Attention, Alteration in KNN lookup, RoPE, and XL-style memory recurrenceand and an improved DataLoader.

 This model is designed for scalable training, long-context understanding, and efficient memory usage.
 ---